martinmcconnell/fyp-doc/notes.md

 - The dApp should allow users to view published papers in the journal.
 This should include a mechanism for browsing and searching published papers, as well as a way to view the full text of each paper.

 - The dApp should use the Ethereum blockchain to store information about submitted papers, reviewers, and published papers.
-This should include using smart contracts to manage the submission, review, and publication process, as well as using decentralized storage solutions like IPFS to store the actual papers.
+This should include using smart contracts to manage the submission, review, and publication process, as well as using decentralised storage solutions like IPFS to store the actual papers.

 These are just some potential requirements for a dApp for a scientific journal project.
 Depending on the specific goals and requirements of the project as it evolves, there may be other requirements that are important to consider.